Master of Science

 New matriculants must take one semester of BME seminar by registering for BME 702S (Fall only).

-Non-thesis MS students complete their degree by presenting a research project to their committee either at an oral exam or poster presentation.
+Non-thesis MS students complete their degree by presenting a lab/course research project to their committee either as an oral exam or poster presentation.

 The project is an opportunity for students to practice effective research strategies.
-Projects must be approved by the student's adviser, and the formulation of the project plan is a collaborative, mentored experience.
+Projects must be related to biomedical engineering and approved by the student's adviser.
+The formulation of the project plan is a collaborative, mentored experience.
 Successful project plans are those in which students can do the following:

 - State a research problem in a chosen area of study and demonstrate the value of the solution to the research problem;